 Singapore Cane Match

 Tommy Dreamer v Brian Pillman Jr

-With more to be announced over the next week or two, this TV special could be really great and show the world what a great promotion MLW are.
+With more to be announced over the next week or two.
+This TV special could be really great and show the world what a great promotion MLW is.

 CM Punk + The Elite = All In Wrestling?